dask/dask/docs/source/index.rst

         .. |nebari| replace:: **Nebari**

         -  |Coiled|_ provides a standalone Dask deployment product that works in AWS and GCP.

-Coiled notably employs most of the active Dask maintainers today.
+           Coiled notably employs many of the active Dask maintainers today.

            Learn more at :bdg-link-primary:`Coiled <https://coiled.io>`